Here is another collection of funding rounds from local and national organisations focusing on disability and health themes for the Voluntary Sector.

 is offering grants to small organisations delivering programmes that benefit children and their families, in particular children with disabilities.

-Grants are available to UK registered charities and Community Interest Companies (CICs) that are working to make a difference to the lives of disabled children and their families in the UK.
+are available to UK registered charities and community interest companies (CIC) that are working to make a difference to the lives of disabled children and their families in the UK.

-The scheme also continues its support to disabled children and children with life-limiting conditions who are still shielding or unable to return to school due to COVID-19, funding adaptations to spaces to make projects Coronavirus compliant.
+The scheme is also continuing its support to disabled children and children with life-limiting conditions who are shielding or unable to return to school due to COVID-19, and are funding adaptations to spaces to make projects coronavirus compliant.